patrickmetzner/AI_HandGestureRecognition/README.md

 **2.** Just the **HandGestureRecognition_Test.py** script will work on Windows.
 The other scripts need to access the computer's WebCam and the container is not set up to that (yet).

 on Linux, it might be possible to overcome this problem with the following command: (note that I have not tested this command yet)
-> docker run -it -e DISPLAY=[HOST IP ADDRESS]:0 **--device=/dev/video0:/dev/video0** --name hand-gesture-recognition-container hand-gesture-recognition-image
+> docker run -it -e DISPLAY=[HOST IP ADDRESS]:0 **--device=/dev/video0:/dev/video0** --name hand-gesture-recognition-container patrickmetzner/hand-gesture-recognition-container